Building an ADU in Torrance. Rules, costs, timeline.

 Signature Homes that fit Torrance lots

-Single-story and attached projects only — none of the two-story portfolio builds fit Torrance's 16-ft detached cap.
-The work below maps cleanly onto what Torrance prospects typically need: a Manhattan Beach attached garage conversion (direct South Bay analog), a Craftsman single-story detached ADU matching the older West Torrance and Southwood bungalow blocks, a compact 500-sqft detached for the rental-yield buyer, and a turnkey rental ADU for the investor-owner segment.
+The completed South Bay reference projects below are single-story and attached builds — the nearest analogs on file to typical Torrance work: a Manhattan Beach attached garage conversion (direct South Bay analog), a Craftsman single-story detached ADU matching the older West Torrance and Southwood bungalow blocks, a compact 500-sqft detached for the rental-yield buyer, and a turnkey rental ADU for the investor-owner segment.
+(Two-story detached is also fully buildable in Torrance up to 23 feet under Ord.
+O-3954 — see the Fairfax above.)

 The all-in cost of a Signature Home ADU in Torrance is